keeema/cypress-api-mock/readme.md

-cypress-api-mock
+# cypress-api-mock

-Cypress task plugin with commands mocking API.
+Cypress task plugin with commands for mocking API.
 It runs its own http server and returns registered responses.

 ## Adding to project